arijitkroy/Student-Grievance-Portal/README.md

 LastCryy is a **student grievance tracking portal** that brings students, staff, and administrators onto a single platform.
 The goal is simple: file a concern in minutes, keep everyone in the loop, and close the loop with clear accountability.

-<sub>Built with Next.js 15, React 19, Tailwind CSS 4, Firebase, and Firebase Admin.</sub>
+<sub>Built with Next.js 15, React 19, Tailwind CSS, Firebase, and Firebase Admin.</sub>

 ---